-Learning how to say hello in each country is usually optional.
-As you travel, you'll be blessed with people who learned some English—a language very different from their own—to accommodate you.
-But the positive interaction is well worth memorizing the default greeting in Thai.
-Greeting people in their own language shows that you're there for more than just the cheap shopping.
+But of course, learning how to say hello in each country is usually optional.
+As you travel, you'll be blessed with people who learned some English — a language very different from their own — to accommodate you.
+Regardless, greeting people in their own language leads to better interactions; doing so shows that you're there for more than just the cheap shopping.

 Saying Hello in Thai